-The BCBS has developed two new quantitative liquidity standards as part of the Basel III framework; namely the LCR (being phased-in from 1 January 2015) and the NSFR (effective 1 January 2018).
+The BCBS has developed two new quantitative liquidity standards as part of the Basel III framework; namely the LCR (being phased-in from 1 January 2015) and the the Net Stable Funding Ratio ("NSFR") (effective 1 January 2018).
 The LCR's objective is to measure SBSA's ability to manage short-term liquidity stress and ensure the appropriate holding of surplus qualifying liquid assets.
 The NSFR's objective is to measure the SBSA Group's long-term structural funding stability in order to address the structural liquidity mismatch inherent in banking operations.
 Both the LCR and NSFR calculations are subject to an observation period prior to implementation such that any unintended consequences can be identified.